 Who observes Easter Monday as a public holiday?

-Australia, Egypt, Ireland, Central Europe, UK, and the USA all observe Easter Monday as a public holiday.
+Australia, Egypt, Ireland, Central Europe and the UK all observe Easter Monday as a public holiday.

-Whilst there is such an extensive list of over 110 countries that observe Easter Monday as an official holiday.
+There is an extensive list of over 110 countries that observe Easter Monday as an official holiday.

 How is Easter Monday celebrated?